 “Neither Jesus or the writers of the New Testament said much at all about church meetings or how to “do church.”
 What they focused on was life in the kingdom.
 That pretty much boiled down to relationship with God and one another and how that would draw others into kingdom life.

 But Biblical relationship is costly as it’s based on the kind of love that moves one to lay down his life for another.
 Most of us are so busy saving our life that the thought of giving it away is consciously avoided.
-So the foundation necessary for authentic church life is missing.
+Thus, the foundation necessary for authentic church life is missing.

 Yet given the necessary ingredients, I suppose that the expressions of church would be as diverse as are people, cultures, and conditions.
 Such communities would be as flexible as necessary to accommodate the changes constantly taking place in those three dynamics.
-When the church gathered the happenings would be as spontaneous as is the Holy Spirit who would be directing the flow specific to the particular occasion.
+When the church gathered, the happenings would be as spontaneous as is the Holy Spirit who would be directing the flow specific to the particular occasion.
 Special emphasis on certain aspects of spiritual growth or specific tasks would last until the season changed to another.
 Nothing would remain static.
 There would be no need for fresh movements.
 Sound unrealistic?
 Compared with today, so does most of the New Testament.

 Any expression of genuine church life will spring directly from lives integrally joined with Christ through a process to which the cross is central and where the Holy Spirit is in charge.
 Why do we attempt to create new wineskins that lend themselves to organic function and growth and then expect God to breathe life into them?
 We are the wineskin in need of having the old wine of selfish ambition squeezed out of us by the loving hands of Father through the work of the cross.
-Out of that process we are able to walk in love with others as the Spirit leads and Christ is revealed in his church.
+Out of that process we are able to walk in love with others as the Spirit leads, and Christ is revealed in his church.

 But what if the essence of church life is to be found outside of that which can be organized or defined by meetings or the conventional way we look at teaching, preaching, body ministry, outreach, etc.?
 What if church is not necessarily always local?

 What if it is as fluid and uncontained as a spring brook and just as changeable as the seasons, places, and availability changes?
 Can that which is controlled by man be led by the Spirit?
-How can inflexible construct be part of “the fullness of him who fills everything in every way?
+How can inflexible construct be part of “the fullness of him who fills everything in every way?”

 In Love-Fueled Gatherings perhaps the church is more fluid than it is stationary.